It was here that the romance of my life began.Theodore Roosevelt

 - Buckhorn Trail: 11.4 mile loop or if you have two vehicles you can break it up into about half that, parking at the two trail heads that’ll criss-cross the scenic drive, somewhat poorly marked in parts due to game trails and fallen trail posts.
 Moderate-to-challenging.

 - North Achenbach Trail: ~5 miles (we’ve gotten a bit lost on this one, so sometimes it’s 5 miles and sometimes closer to 6), you need two vehicles or a ride for this one since it starts at Riverbend Overlook and ends at Oxbow.
-If you wanted to combine it with the Achenbach you could make it a loop, as a multi-day backcountry camping trip.
+Combine it with the Achenbach to make a loop, as a multi-day backcountry camping trip.
 Strenuous.

 - Achenbach Trail: the Achenbach is the beast of the North Unit, and TRNP in general.
 It includes climbing up and down steep buttes and a river crossing.
 There are many game trails that are better marked than the trail itself, making getting lost suuuuper easy.
 It’s also quite poorly marked.
 A topo map will be strongly recommended to you by any Ranger.
 The Achenbach is best for a backcountry camping trip, though can be an out-and-back day hike for the daring!
 Please bring your map, water, and compass… we do more search and rescues on this trail than the rest combined.
 Very strenuous.